firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q4-OCT/2019-10-22-radio-static.md

 My darling, can you hear me?

-Maybe if you lean in closer to the radio, maybe if you press your ear against the speaker, you might hear the waves of my voice breaking in the sea of static, you might hear me say that I really, I really —
+Maybe if you lean in closer to the radio, maybe if you press your ear against the speaker, you might hear the waves of my voice breaking in the sea of static, you might hear me say that I really, I really—